OSC/ondemand/README.md

 3. Confirm that the reverse proxy daemon is running as `apache`

-    This will give the daemon user permissions to connect to the per-user NGINX unix domain sockets.
+    This will give the daemon-user permission to connect to the per-user NGINX unix domain sockets.

 4. Add the reverse proxy daemon user to `/etc/sudoers`